IainMcManus/ReportHarvester/README.md

     -f               Downloads the ratings and reviews RSS feed for the specified app ids -c               List of country codes to download the rating and review data for

+    # Note - Feeds are ONLY downloaded when a new daily report is downloaded.
+Or a new filler report is created as no events occurred that day.
     # Multiple app ids can be provided.
 You can find your app id by logging into iTunes Connect and looking at the page for your app for the Apple Identifier.
     # Multiple country codes can be provided.
 These are the standard two letter codes, eg. US = United States of America.